sl30724/SoundsofTaipei/Milestone2.md

 # Progress
 ## Step1: Sourcing Resource
-I spent 4-5 days on searching and sourcing all the images and audios I want to include in this project.
+I spent 4-5 days on searching for all the images and audios I want to include in this project.
 I eventually reached out to this famous British illustrator in Taiwan and asked for his permission to use his illustrations in this project.
-Luckily, he likes me idea and was generous enough to send me the images I want to use in high-res.
+Luckily, he likes my idea and was generous enough to send me the images I want to use in high-res.

 ## Step2: Designing
 The next 3-4 days, I focused on designing the interactive prototype and writing the content.
 Since there's a lot going on in the background (colors, images, and sounds), I'm using the same easy-to-read font for both title and body.